Skip to main content

 Kat-Kat (Kit-Kit Sale)

-Traditional Créole porridge prepared using mashed green bananas or plantains with shredded fish fillets cooked in coconut milk.
-Flavored with cinnamon, ginger, and garlic.
-Savory dish usually eaten on its own or with rice and fresh chili peppers.
+A Créole porridge of mashed green bananas or plantains and shredded fish fillets cooked down in coconut milk, with cinnamon, ginger, and garlic to season it.
+Savory, and usually eaten on its own or with rice and fresh chili peppers.

 Grilled Fish (Bourgeoisie Grillé)